What is an anode in a hot water heater?

 How often should you replace the anode rod in a water heater?

-- If the sacrificial anode rod has been 3+ years since you last changed your anode rod
+- It’s been over three years since you last changed it

-- Your hot water tank makes a popping noise when heating up
+- Your hot water tank makes popping noises when heating

-- You want to extend the lifespan of your water tank
+- You’re looking to extend the lifespan of your tank

 How do you change an anode rod in a hot water heater?